MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/Get-AzureRmStorageAccountKey.md

 # Get-AzureRmStorageAccountKey

 ## SYNOPSIS
-Get the access keys for an Azure Storage Account
+Gets the access keys for an Azure Storage account.

 ## SYNTAX